code-lab-org/nost-tools/docs/source/documents/getStarted/instructionsScienceDash.rst

 It contains two applications, a Science Event Publisher which regularly publishes the utility score and random location for science events distributed globally.
 The second application is a basic dashboard which publishes the utility and location with the Python Dash library.
+The development team has found visualization tools like this dashboard to be very helpful to ensure that test behavior is as expected.

 In order to run the Science Event test case you first need to get the two applications which comprise this test suite from the project git at